 Watch out when you cough, laugh or sneeze, these things will pull your muscles in a very unpleasant way so make sure you have a pillow handy to hold on your belly when this happens.

 Limit your reaching movements for the first four weeks, what I mean by this is don’t bend down to pick something up or reach above your head for things.
 You will end up pulling the muscles that are trying to heal and causing problems and much-unneeded pain.

 If you want to know more about this subject you may want to read this article on your C Section Recovery Time

 Make sure to keep an eye on your postpartum bleeding and if at any time you are having big blood clots and soak through a pad in an hour call your doctor right away.
 This can happen in the first few weeks and sometimes a month later but just keep an eye on it.

-Remember not to lift anything heavier then your baby, this means no laundry or anything else that is heavy at least for the first six weeks.
-I know hard this can be so make sure to get someone to help you out for the first couple of weeks with house work and meals.
+Remember not to lift anything heavier than your baby, this means no laundry or anything else that is heavy at least for the first six weeks.
+I know hard this can be, so make sure to get someone to help you out for the first couple of weeks with housework and meals.

 The biggest thing you can do right now is eat right and get rest, that means to sleep when your baby is sleeping even if you feel you should do other things.
 Your body will heal much faster this way and will help with sleep deprivation.

 Start doing your kegel exercises to help tone and strengthen your pelvic muscles, this will also help with the healing process and reconnect those muscles correctly.
 If it starts to hurt at any time doing these then slow it down a little and don’t do as many as often until it feels better.